whprocter/whprocter.github.io/_posts/2023-10-04-Chakraborty_Reproduction.md

 Lastly, our replication study opens the door to further research, replication, and reanalysis.
 The deviations we observed and the variations in results between the original study and our replication provide fertile ground for meaningful follow-up studies.
 These studies can delve deeper into the nuanced aspects of the research, providing a comprehensive understanding and further testing the theories established by the original study.

 In conclusion, our replication study has reinforced the critical role of replication in scientific inquiry.
 It has also highlighted opportunities for refining research design, improving reproducibility, and expanding the educational applications of research findings.
 Moreover, it has paved the way for future investigations that can build upon the foundations laid by the original study, offering the potential for deeper insights and a more comprehensive understanding of the subject matter.

+Original Chakraborty (2021) Study:
+Chakraborty, J. 2021.
+Social inequities in the distribution of COVID-19: An intra-categorical analysis of people with disabilities in the U.S. Disability and Health Journal 14 (1):101007.
+DOI: <10.1016/j.dhjo.2020.101007]>.